 Composition of Common Brass Alloys

-Brass is a metal alloy.
-It's always made with a combination of copper and zinc.
-By varying the amount of copper and zinc, it is possible to make harder and softer types of brass.
-Other metals, such as aluminum, lead, and arsenic may be used as alloying agents to improve machine ability and corrosion resistance.
+Brass is a metal alloy that is always made with a combination of copper and zinc.
+By varying the amount of copper and zinc, brass can be made harder or softer.
+Other metals—such as aluminum, lead, and arsenic—may be used as alloying agents to improve machinability and corrosion resistance.

 How Different Alloys Change the Properties of Brass

 - Brass is usually a warm golden color.
-The addition of 1% manganese, however, will turn brass to a warm chocolate brown color, while nickel will make it silver.
+The addition of 1 percent manganese, however, will turn brass to a warm chocolate-brown color, while nickel will make it silver.

 - Arsenic may be added to make brass more stable in certain environments.